 - Increasing availability of recyclable materials (opportunity)

-Legal Factors in the Procter & Gamble Company’s Operations
+Legal Factors in Procter & Gamble’s Operations

 - Increasing product safety regulations (opportunity)